Professor Talbott Autumn 2013

 IV.
 Course Web Site.
 All handouts, transparencies, and end-of-class questions will be available on the course Web site (see URL above).
 So if you are ever absent, you can check the course Web site to find out what you missed.
 Your grades will be recorded on the PHIL 440 Canvas site.

 V. Academic Integrity.
 Whenever you turn in any assignment in this course, the understanding is that what you are turning in is your own original work, except to the extent that you explicitly credit others for their contributions.
 You have an obligation to avoid even the appearance of impropriety, by always attributing any argument or idea that you have borrowed, even if you have modified it, to its source.
 The source may be written or oral.
 For example, if an argument was suggested by a fellow student, include that information in a footnote.
 If it is determined that there has been cheating that involves one student copying another's work on an assignment or exam, if both students were aware of the copying, both will receive zero credit for the assignment or exam, in addition to any other sanctions that might be imposed.

 IX.
 Return of Final Exams.
-Unless other arrangements are made, the in-class portion of the Final Exam will be available for pick-up in the Philosophy Department Office (SAV 361) during the last week of July.
+Unless other arrangements are made, the in-class portion of the Final Exam will be available for pick-up in the Philosophy Department Office (SAV 361) during the first week of winter quarter.
 If you would like your Final Exam to be mailed to you, please provide me with a stamped, self-addressed envelope for mailing.

 UW SafeCampus.
 Preventing violence is everyone's responsibility.
 If you're concerned,

 * Always call 911 if you or others may be in danger.

 * Call 206-685-SAFE (7233) to report non-urgent threats of violence and for referrals to UW counseling and/or safety resources.
 TTY or VP callers, please call through your preferred relay service.